 AU Domain Name Transfers

-The transfer of .au domain names (this includes .com.au, .net.au, .org.au, .id.au, etc) typically take exactly 48 hours to transfer from the time in which the transfer authorization link is clicked.
+The transfer of .au domain names (this includes .au, .com.au, .net.au, .org.au and .id.au) typically take 48 hours to complete transfer from the time in which the transfer authorisation link is clicked.

 gTLD Domain Name Transfers